moderndatacompany/dataos.info/docs/resources/secret_updated.md

     === "Secret"
-        ```yaml title="secret_service.yaml"
+        ```yaml title="secret.yaml"
         --8<-- "examples/resources/secret/service/secret_service.yaml"
         ```

     === "Service"
         ```yaml title="service.yaml"
         --8<-- "examples/resources/secret/service/service.yaml"
         ```

 === "In Workflow"

-    [Workflow](./workflow.md) often orchestrates various processes, involving different services and components, each requiring access to sensitive information such as API keys, authentication tokens, or database credentials.
-Instead of embedding these secrets directly in the workflow configuration, it is advisable to leverage references to the Secret Resources.
+    The [Workflow](./workflow.md) in DataOS serves as a Resource for orchestrating data processing tasks with dependencies.
+It enables the creation of complex data workflows by defining a hierarchy based on a dependency mechanism some requiring access to sensitive information such as API keys, authentication tokens, or database credentials.
+Instead of embedding these secrets directly in the workflow configuration, it is advisable to leverage references to the Secret Resource.

     === "Secret"
-        ```yaml title="secret_workflow.yaml"
+        ```yaml title="secret.yaml"
         --8<-- "examples/resources/secret/workflow/secret_workflow.yaml"
         ```

     === "Workflow"
         ```yaml title="workflow.yaml"
         --8<-- "examples/resources/secret/workflow/workflow.yaml"
         ```

 === "In Worker"

-    Within the framework of DataOS, a [Worker Resource](./worker.md) is defined as an enduring operation that systematically performs designated tasks or computations over a protracted duration.
+    A [Worker Resource](./worker.md) in DataOS is a long-running process responsible for performing specific tasks or computations indefinitely.
 Workers are capable of securely accessing confidential information, such as API keys, through the referencing of secrets, thereby ensuring the safeguarding of sensitive data.

     === "Secret"
-        ```yaml title="secret_worker.yaml"
+        ```yaml title="secret.yaml"
         --8<-- "examples/resources/secret/worker/secret_worker.yaml"
         ```

     === "Worker"
         ```yaml title="worker.yaml"
         --8<-- "examples/resources/secret/worker/worker.yaml"
         ```

 === "In Cluster"